rootslab/spade/Readme.md

  * NOTE: For default cache will be not cleared before initializing,
  * to achieve it, use a true value for 'reset'.
  *
- * NOTE: Empty files and scripts processed and refused by Redis,
+ * NOTE: Empty files and scripts processed and refused by Redis with
- * with an error reply, are automatically evicted from the cache.
+ * an error reply, are automatically evicted from the cache.
  *
  * NOTE:
  * - to send/run a script loaded from the cache, use: